definability/os_safety/lab1/README.md

 ## How to use

-Execute `create_groups.sh` to create groups and users with folders.
+Execute `01_create_groups.sh` to create groups and users with folders.

-Execute `add_privileges.sh` to give needed privileges for users to folders.
+Execute `02_add_privileges.sh` to give needed privileges for users to folders.

-Execute `delete_groups.sh` to remove users with their folders and groups.
+Execute `03_delete_groups.sh` to remove users with their folders and groups.

 ## Example

 ```
-$ ./create_groups.sh
+$ ./01_create_groups.sh
 Adding group `alfa' (GID 1001) ...
 Done.
 Creating user w_gromov